Rayyan-Rahman/Age-Vertify/README.md

 # Age-Vertify
-You can see your age.
+You can see your age in a simple way just enter your age you are  years old